HuttleyLab/DiverseSeq/paper/paper.md

 For homologous DNA sequences, increasing the amount of elapsed time since they shared a common ancestor increases their genetic distance.
 We also expect that the JSD between two sequences will increase proportional to the amount of time since they last shared a common ancestor.
 These lead to the expectation that there should be a relationship between genetic distance and JSD.
 This in turn leads us to formulate the following hypothesis for a divergent set with $N$ sequences.
 If JSD is uninformative, then the set of sequences chosen by `divergent` will be no better than a randomly selected set of size $N$.
 Under the alternate hypothesis, we expect the minimum genetic distance between the sequences chosen by `divergent` will be larger than that between a randomly selected set of $N$ sequences.

+If DNA sequences are homologous, then `divergent` should select sets of sequences for which their minimum genetic distance is near the upper tail of the distribution of this measure from a sampling of combinations of the same (or different size).

+The column labelled "P-value<0.1" identifies how many of `num` genes for which the divergent set species gave a p-value ≤0.1 (this value was arbitrarily chosen).
+The distribution for each gene was obtained be taking of the mean of 1000 randomly chosen (without replacement) combinations of species.

+The relationship between the statistic chosen, k and whether a post-process pruning was done all had an effect.
+For this data set, the combination `mean_delta_jsd`, `max_set=False` and `k=4` produced the largest relationship with genetic distance.

 ### Data set used for evaluating statistical performance

 We used 106 alignments of protein coding DNA sequences from the following 31 mammals: Alpaca, Armadillo, Bushbaby, Cat, Chimp, Cow, Dog, Dolphin, Elephant, Gorilla, Hedgehog, Horse, Human, Hyrax, Macaque, Marmoset, Megabat, Microbat, Mouse, Orangutan, Pig, Pika, Platypus, Rabbit, Rat, Shrew, Sloth, Squirrel, Tarsier, Tenrec and Wallaby.
-The sequences and their
+The sequences were obtained from Ensembl.org [@harrison.2024.nucleicacidsresearch] and aligned using cogent3's codon aligner.

-As shown in \autoref{fig:jsd-v-dist-stats}, the sensitivity
+As shown in \autoref{fig:jsd-v-dist}, the sensitivity

 The choice of statistic has an impact on the number of selected sequences.